 For over one hundred years, the School has prepared individuals to embody these aspirations and the University’s goal to develop knowledge that is applied and pertinent to today’s social issues and to become leaders in the field.
 We hope you will consider joining the ranks of our esteemed alumni body and envisioning how a Master of Social Work degree from Penn can shape your career.
 There is no “typical” career track for our graduates.
 Rather, students structure their course of study to follow their passions and uniquely prepare them for their chosen niche in social work.
 Alumni work in a strikingly diverse range of positions, both domestically and internationally, in local, state, and federal governments, for private, non-profit, or religious organizations, in private practice or philanthropic foundations, and in fields ranging from education and criminal justice to healthcare, the arts, and veterans affairs, to name just a few.

 Whatever your personal circumstances, Penn’s MSW program offers you a lifelong foundation for your career goals.
 Our students arrive at Penn on many different paths: some come directly from their undergraduate studies; others work or volunteer for several years after college; still others are mid-career professionals who either want to advance their social work career or undertake a career change.
-Students in our most recent MSW cohort hail from 26 states and 8 countries, with undergraduate majors that range from Anthropology, Behavioral Health, and Comparative Literature to Sociology, Urban Education, and Women’s & Gender Studies.
-Roughly 30% of our new MSW students self-identify as students of color, and dozens are among the first generations of their families to attend college, having traveled to Philadelphia, with their cohort-mates, from 118 different undergraduate institutions the world over.
+Students in our most recent MSW cohort hail from 27 states and 6 countries, with undergraduate majors that range from Anthropology, Behavioral Health, and Comparative Literature to Sociology, Urban Education, and Women’s & Gender Studies.
+Roughly one-third of our new MSW students self-identify as students of color, and dozens are among the first generations of their families to attend college, having traveled to Philadelphia, with their cohort-mates, from 108 different undergraduate institutions the world over.

 We understand that a master’s degree from the University of Pennsylvania is an investment accompanied by a large financial responsibility.
 We are committed to both educational excellence and access.
-Ninety percent of SP2 students applied for and received financial assistance directly from the School, and many of our MSW students qualify for federal work-study funds that are then distributed through their field placement.
+Over ninety percent of SP2 students applied for and received financial assistance directly from the School, and many of our MSW students qualify for federal work-study funds that are then distributed through their field placement.
 Students who have questions about the affordability of a Penn degree are encouraged to talk to our Director of Financial Aid.